-An Ion is an atom that has more or less electrons than protons or a Neutral Atom, in which they match, and the term State of Ionization is used to characterize this difference, e.g., "missing two electrons".
-The term is also used regarding the degree of ionization of a material (collection of atoms/ions) or simply to state that an atom is ionized.
+An Ion is an atom that has more or less electrons than protons or a Neutral Atom, in which they match, and the term State of Ionization (or, more briefly, just Ionization) is used to characterize this difference, e.g., "missing two electrons".
+The term is also used regarding the degree to which this is true of a material (collection of atoms/ions, e.g., what percent is ionized and/or how many electrons are missing) or simply to assert that an atom is ionized.

 For a collection of atoms, e.g., a gas, the percentages of the gas at each state of ionization is of interest, because of its relation to Temperature and to the production of the Spectral Lines, allowing the study of spectral lines to be used to determine temperature, through the Saha Equation.